 Being in the business, it's no surprise that our top priority is visitor care and personalized services; we care less about handling a large volume of visitors.
 Our tours and treks are not only cultural and sightseeing trips, but also offer a deeper spiritual experience.
 Therefore, most of our tours are education-oriented and provides room for "self-discovery."

 Our guests are accommodated in comfortable hotels/guest houses approved by the government.
 To better understand the Bhutanese way of life, you will also have an option of living with families in rural homes and farm houses.
 Bridge To Bhutan is equipped with quality trekking gear, backed by knowledgeable guides and cooks, who can create various kinds of palatable cuisine.
 For those who wouldn't want to miss the experience, yet yearn for luxury accommodation, we arrange Boutique Travel as well.
-We work with four luxury resorts/hotels namely, Aman, Uma, Taj Tashi, and Zhiwaling.
+We work with several luxury resorts/hotels namely, Aman, Six Senses, Uma, Taj Tashi, Zhiwaling, and Le Meridien.
 Write to us for details.

 But we take it even further.
 Under our program, Bridge To Bhutan Cares, we let you connect with people and issues that matter to you.
 We welcome you to be part of the solution...together we can make a difference!

 There are two ways you can book a Bridge To Bhutan package tour: